amazon-science/isometric-slt/README.md

 At the [IWSLT 2022](https://iwslt.org/2022) evaluation campaign we are organizing an [isometric spoken language translation](https://iwslt.org/2022/isometric) task.
 The task requires participants to submit their system(s) performance evaluation on the publicly available test set (MuST-C), and blind test set curated by the organizers.

+## Task Evaluation
-Following the evaluation timeline the blind set can be accessed from [./dataset/isometric-mt-test](dataset/isometric-mt-test).
+Following the task evaluation timeline the blind set can be accessed from [./dataset/isometric-mt-test](dataset/isometric-mt-test).
 For evaluation scripts see [./scripts](scripts).

 For more details, see shared task [evaluation](https://iwslt.org/2022/isometric#evaluation) and [system submission](https://iwslt.org/2022/isometric#system-submission) descriptions.

 ## Baselines
-_Results will be made available by the end of the evaluation period (March 30, 2022)._
+For baseline model training and evaluation, see [baselines readme](baselines).

 ## Submissions
+For participating teams and their submissions, see [submissions readme](submissions).

 ## Use cases